Jerrauld Jones

-Jerrauld Corey Jones (born July 22, 1954) is an American politician and jurist.
-He was a Democratic member of the Virginia House of Delegates 1988-2002, representing the 89th District in Norfolk.
-He is currently a judge of the Norfolk Circuit Court.
+Jerrauld Corey Jones (July 22, 1954 – May 31, 2025) was an American politician and jurist.
+He was a Democratic member of the Virginia House of Delegates 1988–2002, representing the 89th District in Norfolk.
+At the time of his death, he served as a judge of the Norfolk Circuit Court.

 Early life

 Jones' father was a prominent African-American lawyer in Norfolk during the 1950s, the era of massive resistance to school integration in Virginia.
 In 1961, young Jerrauld became one of the first African-American students at his elementary school.
 In 1967, he went on to integrate the private Virginia Episcopal School in Lynchburg.

 Jones received a B.A. degree cum laude from Princeton University in 1976.
 In 1980 he graduated from the Washington and Lee University School of Law with a J.D. degree.
 That same year, he became the first African-American law clerk to the Supreme Court of Virginia.
 He subsequently returned to Norfolk and served as an Assistant Commonwealth's Attorney for two years before opening up a private law practice.
 He remained in private practice until 2002, when he became Director of Juvenile Justice.